 Thirty years ago, passengers and crew were allowed to light up during airline flights, and non-smokers were forced to put up with it.
 That all changed when pressure from a flight attendants’ union convinced U.S. authorities to change the rules in the late 1980’s.
 By 1990, cigarettes had been prohibited on most domestic flights, and within a few years smoking was completely banished from virtually all airlines around the world.

-By the time e-cigarettes became popular, indoor smoking bans had banished cigarettes from most airports too (except for some with smoking lounges), and people were accustomed to not smelling or seeing smoke — or anything that looked like smoke — during air travel.
+By the time e-cigarettes became popular, indoor smoking bans had eliminated cigarettes from most airports too (except for some with smoking lounges), and people were accustomed to not smelling or seeing smoke — or anything that looked like smoke — during air travel.
 But smokers still exist, and nowadays so do vapers.
 We travel too, and airlines and airport security staff know that we need to be accommodated.

 If you’re a regular nicotine vaper, air travel is pretty straightforward.
 The process of flying with vaping gear is relatively simple, and you won’t have any problems as long as you follow some basic rules and know the procedures.
 (Cannabis vapers, see the last section for your slightly more complicated routine.)